KD milestones

 1939 - 1945

-During the Second World War, passenger service on the KD ships was severely restricted.
-The white ships were painted in blue-grey camouflage.
+During World War II, passenger service on KD was severely restricted.
+The white ships were given a blue-gray camouflage paint job.

 1939 - 1945